-The Puget Sound Institute (PSI) was established at the University of Washington to identify and catalyze the science driving Puget Sound and Salish Sea ecosystem recovery.
-Since its founding in 2010, PSI has advanced our understanding of the region through synthesis, original research and communication in support of state and federal agencies, tribes and other organizations working in the region.
+Since its founding in 2010, PSI has advanced our understanding of Puget Sound through synthesis, original research and communication in support of state and federal agencies, tribes and other organizations.
 PSI receives major funding from the U.S. Environmental Protection Agency.

-The independence of universities, combined with the unique academic culture of convening experts, puts us in a key position to provide elected leaders and policy makers responsible for the restoration and protection of the Puget Sound ecosystem with expert advice based on sound scientific information and principles.
+The independence of universities, combined with the unique academic culture of convening experts, puts us in a key position to provide elected leaders and policymakers with expert advice based on sound scientific information and principles.

-One key institute activity will be to convene leading authorities from a diversity of disciplines to conduct commissioned critical reviews and evaluations, providing credible, consensus-based information to the Legislature, government agencies and other interested groups.
-The institute will also form working groups to synthesize the available science to identify opportunities for progress on specific environmental issues.
+We bring together leading authorities from a diversity of disciplines to conduct commissioned critical reviews and evaluations, providing credible, consensus-based information to the Legislature, government agencies and other interested groups.
+The institute also forms working groups to synthesize and communicate the available science to identify opportunities for progress on specific environmental issues.